Scott Cooper's unrealized projects: White Knight

-In November 2015, Cooper was in talks to rewrite and direct the international thriller White Knight for Warner Bros., which was being set-up as a potential franchise in the vein of Jason Bourne and James Bond.
-Working from a script penned by Bill Dubuque, the story would have followed a disgraced secret service agent who takes up the job of protecting an arms dealer's family, putting him in the midst of a CIA manhunt.
+In November 2015, Cooper was in talks to rewrite and direct the international thriller White Knight for Warner Bros., which was being set up as a potential franchise in the vein of Jason Bourne and James Bond.
+Working from a script penned by Bill Dubuque, the story would have followed a disgraced Secret Service agent who takes up the job of protecting an arms dealer's family, putting him in the midst of a CIA manhunt.

 Hellhound on His Trail

-In 2017, Cooper was announced to direct his scripted adaptation of Hellhound on His Trail, dealing with the assassination of Martin Luther King Jr. and subsequent manhunt of his killer.
+In 2017, Cooper was announced to direct his scripted adaptation of Hellhound on His Trail, dealing with the assassination of Martin Luther King Jr. and the subsequent manhunt of his killer.
 Black Label Media stepped up to produce and finance the adaptation, with a spring 2018 target for the start of production.

 Valhalla

 In 2019, John Lesher was reported to be producing a reteaming of Cooper and Christian Bale for a film called Valhalla, to be developed at Netflix.
-The film's plot was not revealed, however in 2022, Cooper confirmed that he and Bale would eventually make the film.
+The film's plot was not revealed; however, in 2022, Cooper confirmed that he and Bale would eventually make the film.

 Over Tumbled Graves

-Cooper also developed an adaptation of Jess Walter's noir novel Over Tumbled Graves for producer John Lesher and Cross Creek Pictures.
+Cooper also had developed an adaptation of Jess Walter's noir novel Over Tumbled Graves for producer John Lesher and Cross Creek Pictures in 2019.

 2020s

 A Head Full of Ghosts

 In February 2020, Cooper had been set to direct Margaret Qualley in the psychological horror film A Head Full of Ghosts, based on the horror novel by Paul Tremblay.
-Cooper since stated that the 2020 COVID-19 pandemic intervened in the project's development, but that he was pleased with how his script turned out.
+Cooper has stated that the 2020 COVID-19 pandemic intervened in the project's development, but that he was pleased with how his script turned out.
 (Note: In 2023 Reddit AMA, when asked about the status of his adaptation of A Head Full of Ghosts, Cooper replied, "The pandemic intervened.
 I was very pleased with how the script turned out, and I love Margaret.
 She's a force.")